Abdillahi-A/Convolutional-Neural-Network-Image-Classifier/README.md

 Code for the scraper can be found in the getty_scraper.py file within this repo.

-If you don't want to scrape the images yourself, just use the train and test folders located within this repo.

 ### Data pre-processing and Building the Convolutional Neural Network

 The Keras image_data_generator function was used to load and prepare the data to get it into a shape/ format the neural network would accept.